Stomach Pain Causes

 - Avoid the consumption of alcohol

 Stomach pain isn't necessarily a warning that you should visit a doctor unless it's severe.
-However, if it's accompanied by other troubling symptoms such as blood in the stool, rectal bleeding, paleness, weight loss, difficulty swallowing, yellowing of the eyes, or severe nausea or vomiting, it's advisable to contact your doctor right once.
+However, if it's accompanied by other troubling symptoms such as blood in the stool, rectal bleeding, paleness, weight loss, difficulty swallowing, yellowing of the eyes, or severe nausea or vomiting, it's advisable to contact your doctor right away.

 Frequently Asked Questions